Henry Page Croft, 1st Baron Croft: Member of Parliament

 We emerged from the world war in 1918 stronger than at any time in our history.
 On the sea our fleet was supreme and unchallengeable; we had a mighty army such as we had never possessed before; in the air our power had reached its zenith and was probably the largest, best manned and most finely equipped fighting force in that sphere. ...
 Great Britain ... proceeded to go "international" and our great country, which had been saved by the valour and patriotism of our people, was deliberately encouraged to rely for its safety upon a hotch-potch collection of small states embodied in what was never a world League of Nations but a League of some nations based not on defensive force but on pious resolutions which were endorsed by ceaseless chatter at many conferences.

 In February 1919 Croft denounced H. H. Asquith, Reginald McKenna, Walter Runciman, Arthur Henderson and Ramsay MacDonald as "the worse type of pacifist cranks": "It is very delightful to have been able to mention their names in this House.
 These men...were not defeated at the polls but squelched.
 Why did they rally to the proposal? [i.e. the placing of conquered German colonies under League of Nations mandate].
 Because they saw it was unnational".
 When Coalition Liberal MP Alexander Lyle-Samuel made a speech criticising reparations from Germany and supported the League of Nations, Croft claimed that although Lyle-Samuel sat for a Suffolk constituency, he might well sit for Wurtemburg or Bavaria in Germany.
 The Gladstonian liberal, R. B. McCallum, said Croft "was the authentic voice of triumphant, nationalist Toryism ... [he] represented the crude, philistine spirit of John Bullish nationalism.
 He was speaking for millions".

 Along with Cooper, Croft was prominent in the campaign against the Prime Minister David Lloyd George in July 1922 for selling honours.
 In 1924, he was appointed a baronet in Stanley Baldwin's resignation honours.

 Croft wrote articles for the National Review and doubted the effectiveness of the League of Nations.
 Croft was strongly opposed to the National Government's Government of India Act 1935, which granted further self-government to the British Raj, and joined Winston Churchill and the India Defence League in opposing the Act.
 Croft was also associated with Churchill in urging greater rearmament in face of the German threat.
 In June 1938 Croft wrote a series of articles for the Weekly Review, arguing for British re-armament.
 He also recognized that Nazi Germany would try to start a war after reading Mein Kampf.
 However, unlike Churchill, Croft supported the Munich Agreement, believing that the incorporation of the Sudetenland into Germany was inevitable and that Britain could not prevent it militarily due to insufficient British rearmament.

 In 1936, Croft's independently minded daughter Diana married the German lawyer and painter Fred Uhlman, a clear misalliance in the eyes of Croft.

+During the Spanish Civil War, Croft was a strong supporter of General Franco and the Nationalists, serving on the Friends of National Spain committee.